pleiby/algorithms_course/Notes/Notes_on_Graph_Algorithms_-_from_UC_San_Diego.md

 - What is the interpretation of the name "edge relaxation?"
 How is the edge being relaxed?
     - https://stackoverflow.com/questions/10746727/why-do-we-call-it-relaxing-an-edge#:~:text=In%20general%20mathematically%2C%20relaxation%20is,reducing%20the%20number%20of%20constraints.

-    - for measured/estimated distance "dist[v]" from source S to v:
+    - for estimated distance "dist[v]" from source S to v:
     - _provided_ the estimate dist[v] is an _upper bound_ on the actual distance d(S,v)

         **Relax((u,v) ∈ E)**